Rendel (film): Plot

 Erola, learning of Rendel's fight against the organization, finds himself answering to higher ups within the organization.
 The higher ups decide to hire a band of foreign mercenaries to deal with Rendel.
 The group consists of Mike, Radek, Stacy, Julia, and Jimmy and at first, they are able to overpower Rendel, despite Julia finding herself dead.
 The others plot to seek revenge.
 However, Rendel eventually gets himself back in action and eventually wages an all-out war.
 Meanwhile, a local reporter, Niina Heikkinen, plans to expose VALA for who they are really are.
 Rotikka kidnaps Niina when he discovers her taking photos of their real crimes.
 However, Rendel arrives to save her and eventually finds himself defeating all of the mercenaries in various ways.
 However, when Rendel fights Lahtaaja, Marla attempts to help but she is stabbed from behind and it is revealed that Marla was part of Rendel's imagination as Rendel was the one who was stabbed.
-Rendel gets a quick second wind and for an eye for an eye, he fatally wounds Lahtaaja with the baseball bat with barbed wire.
+Rendel gets a quick second wind and eye for an eye, he fatally wounds Lahtaaja with the baseball bat with barbed wire.

 Erola, realizing that Rendel is too much, answers again to the higher ups.
 Having failed his mission, Erola knows he has to be killed for his actions.
 Rotikka, who had never earned his father's love or trust, is sent in to shoot his father and kills him.
 As Rotikka leaves the building after killing his father, Rendel waits in the rain and goes face to face with Rotikka.
 Rendel closes Rotikka's car trunk on his hands before taking syringes of the vaccine and injecting Rotikka in the neck, killing him.
 A winded Rendel sees Niina and walks away.
 As Rendel looks in the heart of Mikkeli, the higher ups vow to get revenge on Rendel.